Kevin Harmse

-Kevin Mitchell Harmse (born July 4, 1984) is a South African-born Canadian soccer player.
+Kevin Mitchell Harmse (born July 4, 1984) is a former professional soccer player and coach.
+Born in South Africa, he represented Canada internationally.

 Club career

 Youth years

 Born in Johannesburg, Harmse grew up in Vancouver, British Columbia, and began his youth career training at the Roman Tulis School in Coquitlam, British Columbia.

 Europe

 Harmse was drafted by the Vancouver Whitecaps in 2002 but did not sign with the club; instead, after training with both Bayern Munich and Benfica he signed with Tromsø IL in the Norwegian Premier League.
 He did not see much playing time, and returned to the Whitecaps in 2004, where he gradually worked himself to become a cornerstone of the defense, playing in 36 games and scoring once.

 He signed for Nitra in the Slovakian Corgoň Liga in 2006, spending a year with the club.

 Major League Soccer

 Harmse returned to North American and signed with Los Angeles Galaxy of Major League Soccer in April 2007.
 He made his MLS debut on April 12, 2007, coming on at halftime against FC Dallas.
 He scored his first goal for the club on April 28, 2007, against Chivas USA.

 Harmse was traded to Toronto FC in March 2008 for a fourth round draft pick.
 Harmse was used by the club as a central defender for much of the 2008 and part of the 2009 seasons.
 He scored his first goal for Toronto FC in the 2009 Nutrilite Canadian Championship opening game against his former team, the Vancouver Whitecaps, on May 6, 2009 at BMO Field.

 Harmse was traded to Chivas USA for allocation money on June 24, 2009, but did not feature in any games in his debut season with the team.

 On January 21, 2010, Chivas traded Harmse to Houston Dynamo for a conditional third- or fourth-round draft pick in the 2012 MLS SuperDraft.

 Due to Harmse not being able to train with the club in pre-season due to a recurring injury, Houston opted to waive him on March 9, 2010.

 Harmse was officially signed by Vancouver Whitecaps FC on March 25, 2011, but was waived on June 10, having played in just three MLS games for the club.

 On December 13, 2011, it was announced that Harmse signed with the expansion side San Antonio Scorpions of the North American Soccer League.